Close Menu

 Some of the newer brands have really upped their presentation game for devices costing well under $300.

-So I was bit surprised when I opened up the shipping box to find packaging that was pretty unimpressive compared to many of the competitors in the market.
+So I was a bit surprised when I opened up the shipping box to find packaging that was pretty unimpressive compared to many of the competitors in the market.

 Cobalt Q6 Slope